Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Additional Numerical Results with Real Customer Transaction Data

 \subsection{Results for cold-started heuristic column generation}

-In this section, we aim to understand the value of warm-starting.
-We consider the same experimental setup as in Section~\ref{subsec:experiment_IRI_trans}.
+In this subsection, we aim to understand the value of warm-starting.
 We estimate the decision forest model using heuristic column generation in two ways: the first approach involves warm-starting the model using the independent demand model (see Figure~\ref{fig:independent_demand_model}) and the second approach involves warm-starting the model using the ranking-based model, estimated using the method of \cite{van2014market}.

-Table~\ref{table:IRI_trans_coldVsWarm} reports the performance of these two models, for values of $d$ in $\{3,4,5,6,7\}$.
+Table~\ref{table:IRI_ass_coldVsWarm} reports the performance of these two models, for values of the HCG depth limit $d$ in $\{3,4,5,6,7\}$.
 In most cases, warm-starting using the ranking-based model does lead to lower KL divergences than the independent demand model.
-Across all combinations of product category and $d$, warm-starting via the ranking-based model leads to an average improvement in the KL divergence of 0.34, suggesting that a good initial model can lead to appreciable improvements in the predictive performance of the decision forest model.
+Across all combinations of product category and $d$, warm-starting via the ranking-based model leads to an average improvement in the KL divergence of 1.47, suggesting that a good initial model can lead to appreciable improvements in the predictive performance of the decision forest model.